 The unlawful practice of audiology, hearing instrument dispensing, or speech-language pathology by a non-registrant is a serious matter.
-Anyone providing the services within the regulated scope of practice of a Registered Audiologis (RAUDs), Registered Hearing Instrument Practitioner (RHIP), or Registered Speech-Language Pathologist (RSLP); performing aspects of practice reserved for these regulated health professionals; or referring to themselves as an “audiologist”, “hearing instrument practitioner”, “speech-language pathologist”, or “speech therapist” without being registered with CSHBC for these health professions is breaking the law.
+Anyone providing services within the regulated scope of practice of a Registered Audiologist (RAUD), Registered Hearing Instrument Practitioner (RHIP), or Registered Speech-Language Pathologist (RSLP); performing aspects of practice reserved for these regulated health professionals; or referring to themselves as an “audiologist”, “hearing instrument practitioner”, “speech-language pathologist”, or “speech therapist” without being registered with CSHBC, is breaking the law.

 How to confirm if a practitioner is a CSHBC registrant

 - Search for the practitioner in the Public Register; and/or

 - Ask to see the practitioner’s Certificate of Registration and ensure that it is current.